Restore HyWorks Controller

 Restore using SQL Server Management Studio

-As mentioned in the Troubleshooting and the Important section, restoring the HyWorks controller using the Controller setup wizard will have some configurational issues:
+As mentioned in the Troubleshooting and the Important section, restoring the HyWorks controller using the Controller setup wizard will have some configuration issues:

-- A fresh controller equivalent to the existing controller will be readied, and all other modules in production may start communicating with both of the HyWorks Controllers and cause issues.
+- A new controller identical to the current one will be prepared, and all other modules in production may begin communicating with both HyWorks Controllers, which could cause issues.

-- A fresh controller created using a backed-up database will have an entry of the old controller (from where the backup has been taken), and it has to be cleared after the controller is installed completely.
+- A new controller created from a backed-up database will have an entry for the old controller (from which the backup was taken), and it must be cleared after the controller is fully installed.

-- Restoration can not be done for setups having SQL servers running on Windows servers other than HyWorks Controller.
+- Restoration cannot be performed for setups with SQL servers running on Windows servers other than the HyWorks Controller.

-This method of restoring HyWorks Controller backup, using SQL Management Studio can help to overcome these challenges.
+This method of restoring the HyWorks Controller backup using SQL Management Studio can help overcome these challenges.

 Benefits:

-- Initially, only the database will be restored, which means no new HyWorks Controller will be live, similar to the one that has been backed-up.
+- Initially, only the database will be restored, so no new HyWorks Controller will be live, similar to the one that was backed up.

-- The administrator will be able to clean up the database and remove residual entries from the source controller.
+- The administrator can clean up the database and remove residual entries from the source controller.

-- The method can be used to restore the database for configurations, which are using SQL servers running on other than HyWorks Controller server.
+- The method can be used to restore the database for configurations that use SQL servers running on a server other than the HyWorks Controller server.

 Prerequisites: